-- 1. Raise and support the rear end of machine. - 2.
+- Raise and support the rear end of machine. - 2.
 Raise the scissor arm assembly and support using the maintenance lock. - 3.
-Remove the wheel and tire assembly. - Label the hydraulic hoses for proper reassembly, then disconnect.
+Remove the wheel and tire assembly. - 4.
+Disconnect hydraulic hoses.
 Immediately cap and plug all openings to prevent contamination. - 5.
 Remove the bolts that attach the motor to the chassis.